Dog Whimpering: Why Your Dog Whines & What You Can Do

 Is It Bad if My Dog is Whimpering?

+Not necessarily.
+It depends on why they are whimpering.
+Whimpering for dogs is normal behavior that they use to communicate many different things.
+However, whining can potentially be a serious concern depending on the underlying issue.
 If your dog is whining for medical attention or a health issue, this may mean a trip to the vet is necessary.
 Things such as injuries, digestive issues, or allergic reactions may all need immediate medical attention.

 Is It Common for a Dog to Whimper?

+Yes, it is common for dogs to whimper.
+Whimpering is just another method dogs use to communicate with their owners.
+Humans communicate through verbal language; dogs communicate with us through barking, howling, and whimpering.
 Dogs whimper because they want to express their excitement, anxiety, pain, need for attention, and other feelings to whoever is nearby.
 Even if your dog is trained, you may hear a whimper out of them every once in a while because they want to tell you something.

-Although dog whimpering is common, the issues that cause the whining can vary in severity.
+Although whimpering is common, the issues that cause the whining can vary in severity.
 Usually, when dogs whine, the issue can be solved at home.
 But there are certain instances when medical attention or other immediate help may be necessary for your pet.

 How Do You Calm a Whimpering Dog?